 For full Health & Safety procedures, please review the University Business Policies and Procedure Online Manual Chapter 7: Health & Safety.

-The Environmental Health & Safety (EHS) staff are available to help laboratories and ensuring photos and video meet safety guidelines, saving both time and money.
-Please reach out to EHS staff for assistance with your project by calling 882-7018 or emailing ehs@missouri.edu.
+The Environmental Health & Safety (EHS) staff are available to help laboratories and ensure photos and video meet safety guidelines, saving both time and money.
+Please reach out to EHS staff for assistance with your project by calling 573-882-7018 or emailing ehs@missouri.edu.

 Guidelines for Photographers